r3sult/cronq/README.rst

 The ``runner`` executes tasks, and should be run on hosts that will actually perform work.
 There is no limit to the number of runners that can execute.

 The runner requires ``/var/log/cronq/`` to exist and be writable by the user executing the runner.
+If it is not, logs will be written to ``/tmp``.

 .. code-block:: bash